orchestracities/anubis/README.md

 Let's think of a user that register some data in platform A.
 To control who can access his data he develops a set of policies.
-If he move the data to platform B, most probably he will have to define again the control access policies for that data also in platform B.
+If he moves the data to platform B, most probably he will have to define again the control access policies for that data also in platform B.

 Anubis aims to avoid that :) or at least simplify this as much as possible